Patrick H. Drewry: Early life and education

-Patrick Drewry attended several local public schools, including Petersburg High School, and McCabe's University School.
-He then pursued studies at Randolph-Macon College, in Ashland, Virginia, and graduated in 1896.
-He received an honorary LLD degree from his alma mater in 1946.
-Following college, Drewry decided to study law at the University of Virginia Law School, and received a degree.
+Drewry attended local public schools, including Petersburg High School, and McCabe's University School.
+He then pursued higher education at Randolph-Macon College in Ashland, Virginia, graduating in 1896.
+He subsequently studied law at the University of Virginia School of Law.
+In 1946, a year before his death, he received an honorary LL.D. degree from his alma mater, Randolph-Macon.

-In 1906, Drewry married Mary Elizabeth Metcalf, a judge's daughter, in Palmyra, Missouri.
-They had three sons.
+In 1906, Drewry married Mary Elizabeth Metcalf in Palmyra, Missouri.
+The couple settled in Petersburg and had three sons.